sogou/workflow/docs/en/about-dns.md

 * dns\_threads: the number of threads in the DNS thread pool, 4 by default.
 * dns\_ttl\_default: default TTL in DNS Cache in seconds, 12 hours by default; DNS cache is used by the current process, and will be destroyed when the process exists.
 The configuration is valid only for the current process.
 * dns\_ttl\_min: minimum DNS ttl value, in seconds, 3 minutes by default, which is used to decide whether to retry DNS resolution after communication failure.
-* resolv_conf_path: path of the resolv.conf configuration file, we will use multi-threaded DNS resolution when it is empty.
+* resolv_conf_path: Path of the resolv.conf configuration file, we will use multi-threaded DNS resolution when it is NULL.
-* hosts_path: path of the hosts configuration file.
+* hosts_path: Path of the hosts configuration file.
+This item can also be NULL.

 To put it simply, in every communication, the system will check TTL to decide whether to refresh DNS resolution.
 dns\_ttl\_default is checked by default, and dns\_ttl\_min is checked in the retry after communication failure.